uva-linklab/linklabpublication/README.md

 :bulb: Note: I will restructure the publication file path like as below <br>
 <img width="200" alt="upload_755abcd180e275a65ac4826a5881bf532" src="https://github.com/AustinFengYi/linklabpublication/assets/22648364/5ced3903-9261-490d-9fb4-b7ee7b24907d"> <br>

 4. Finally, we can go through these static HTML files and browse the publication site through node.js (express.js).
-Run the following command in the directory path
+Run the following command in the directory path.
+NOTE: You will need node installed on your machine to run this next line of code.

 ![ezgif-1-724e9e9fd0](https://github.com/AustinFengYi/linklabpublication/assets/22648364/99c73bfd-abd6-4243-a7d4-a574918db71c)